ifsmirnov/jngen/doc/geometry.md

 Like most Jngen objects, *Point* and *Polygon* can be printed to streams and modified with [output modifiers](printers.md).

+If you are looking for an SVG drawing tool, please refer to [this](drawer.md) page.

 ### Generators (*rndg* static methods)
 #### Point point(long long C)
 #### Pointf pointf(long double C)